iliesdragos/Event-Ticket-App/README.md

 The **Event Ticket App** is a Laravel-based application that allows users to browse, select, and purchase tickets for various events.
 Built with PHP and Blade templating, this application provides a seamless experience for users to manage their event bookings and for administrators to oversee events, tickets, and transactions.

+> **Note:** This project was developed in collaboration with two of my university colleagues as part of our coursework.

 ## Features

 - **User Registration and Login**: Secure access for users, allowing them to register and log in to manage their bookings.